Highway 1 (Israel–Palestine): Jerusalem to the Jordan Valley

-Descending again the road briefly turns due south as it passes Mitzpe Yeriho.
-Turning southeast travellers have the opportunity to stop at a scenic overlook at Sea Level (0 meters) although the scenic view of the Jordan Valley at this precise point is mostly obstructed because of the surrounding mountains.
-The attraction for tourists is to be photographed in front of the sea level sign and for a price sitting atop a colorfully decorated camel.
+Descending again, the road briefly turns due south as it passes Mitzpe Yeriho.
+Turning southeast, though travellers can stop at a scenic overlook at Sea Level (0 meters), the view of the Jordan Valley at this precise point is mostly obstructed because of the surrounding mountains.
+The attraction for tourists is to be photographed in front of the sea level sign and, for a price, sitting atop a colourfully decorated camel.
 The road then turns eastward and descends below sea level passing the entrance road to Nabi Musa, a pilgrimage site where Muslims believe Moses is buried.
 At 230 meters below sea level, the road passes Jericho Junction, providing access to Vered Yeriho and Jericho.
 Passing Beit HaArava, Highway 1 ends at Beit HaArava Junction with Highway 90 at an elevation of 325 meters below sea level.